Posted on: 15-02-2016 in Expats

 In light of the above, it is absolutely necessary for your travel insurance or expat health insurance to include repatriation cover.
 Not all policies have it and some only cover it up to a very limited amount, as the high potential cost also means high risk for the insurance company.

 As with any insurance policy, reading the inclusions and exclusions, as well as the small print, is time well spent.
 For example, most insurance plans won’t cover repatriation if you undertake any dangerous or illegal activity, if you are travelling to get medical treatment abroad, in case of an advanced stage of pregnancy, or if you are travelling against a doctor’s advice.
-Conversely, besides repatriation itself the policy may also cover costs of your relative travelling to accompany you in emergency, such as flights or accommodation, phone calls and other items.
+Conversely, besides repatriation itself, the policy may also cover costs of your relative travelling to accompany you in an emergency, such as flights or accommodation, phone calls and other items.
 The details vary from provider to provider and from plan to plan.

 One final note regarding trips to Europe: While the European Health Insurance Card (EHIC) generally covers emergency medical treatment in EU countries, it does not cover repatriation costs.
 It should be considered a backup or complement to standard travel insurance (with repatriation cover), rather than replacement.
-You don’t want to expose your family to unexpected high costs if something bad happens to you.
+You don’t want to expose your family to unexpectedly high costs if something bad happens to you.